 ACG-RC is a not-for-profit legal entity operating as a Research Center whose purpose is to perform research and explore innovation opportunities spanning a broad range of scientific areas: natural, social, and computational sciences, technology, education and communications, as well as the liberal and fine arts.

 ACG-RC fosters a diverse range of research, learning and innovation-oriented activities, hosts researchers and scholars from different countries and backgrounds, participates in collaborative projects — such as research grants funded by various entities — and collaborates with an array of partners from the academic, research, industrial, non-governmental and other domains.

-ACG-RC serves as the prime vehicle for hosting the funded research activities (such as European Union funded projects) involving the faculty members of all ACG’s educational divisions, as well as the members and fellows of ACG’s Institutes, Centers of Excellence and other units.
+ACG-RC also serves as a vehicle for supporting funded research activities (such as European Commission-funded projects) involving the faculty members of ACG’s educational divisions, as well as the members and fellows of ACG’s Institutes, Centers of Excellence and other units.

-Professor Constantinos Papadias ([email protected]) is ACG-RC’s Scientific Director.
-For more information and questions related to the ACG-RC please contact Mr. Aristotelis Alexopoulos, [email protected], 210 8964531, ext.
+Professor Constantinos Papadias ([email protected]) is ACG-RC’s Scientific Director, overseeing its Research and Innovation activities.
+For more information and questions related to the ACG-RC, please contact Mr. Aristotelis Alexopoulos, [email protected], 210 8964531, ext.
 2270.

 Horizon Europe Project LIKE-A-PRO